February 23, 2019

 THE FAT MAN (1951)

-J. Scott Smart reprises and finishes his role as the well-known private detective with a commonality with Rex Stout's, Nero Wolfe---both have a passion for food with waistlines as proof.
+J. Scott Smart reprises and finishes his role as the well-known private detective with a commonality with Rex Stout's, Nero Wolfeboth having a passion for food with waistlines as proof.
 Smart is not nearly as smart, however.
-Simple investigative logic seems to be all he needs to solve crimes.
-He can really “cut a rug” on the dance floor and has a habit of calling several people, female or male, “sweetheart.”
-His assistant is the befuddled and persnickety, Clinton Sundberg, who is responsible for shuttling him around and designing his meals.
-He is very fastidious when it comes to the detective's meals.
-The movie could not be fully clarified without multiple flashbacks.
-Nearly the entire supporting cast is awarded at least one, perhaps to simplify the screenplay by Harry Essex and Leonard Lee.
+Simple investigative logic is all he needs to solve crimes.
+He can “cut a rug” on the dance floor and habitually addresses a female or male as “sweetheart.”
+His assistant is the befuddled and persnickety, Clinton Sundberg, responsible for shuttling him around and designing his meals.
+He is very fastidious concerning meal preparation.

 The "Fat Man" is about to partake in a sizable gourmet lunch.
 A most inopportune time for Jayne Meadows to seek his counsel.
 She initiates the first flashback to help him understand her backstory.
 They become somewhat of a team in tracking down the murder of her boss, a dentist, and a missing set of X-rays.
 Thus begins the usual questioning of intertwined characters.
 Smart meets with Julie London on more than one occasion.
 She provides flashbacks about her husband, Rock Hudson, and his prison stretch from a million-dollar robbery organized by John Russell.
-Hudson's cellmate, Emmitt Kelly, learns of the heist and wants Hudson's share of the loot.
+Hudson's cellmate, Emmitt Kelly, learns of Hudson's demise and wants his share of the loot.
+A minor detail: Meadows and Hudson use their real first names for their characters, Jane and Roy, as in Roy Scherer Jr.

 Note: Screen Gems created a second potential television series starring Robert Middleton.
 The never-aired 1959 pilot movie was a lackluster fifty-eight minutes, despite Middleton's suave and commanding performance and a fine turn by his crackling assistant, Tony Travis.
-This private detective charged $200 a day which indicates Jim Rockford was not keeping pace with inflation.
+This private detective charged $200 a day, indicating Jim Rockford was not keeping pace with inflation.

 February 9, 2019